gabrielnafuzi/marvel-characters/README.md

 The application has a home page that lists Marvel characters, with a character search feature.
 When a character is selected, a detailed character page is displayed, including character name, description, and comic book images.
 There's a back button that returns the user to the character list, maintaining the state of any search or pagination.

 Character images default to the Marvel logo if none are provided.
 Characters without descriptions display a default text.
-Note that these default behaviors are not handled in the visual components.

 ## Live Demo